CleverCloud/engineering.clever-cloud.com/sysadmin/_posts/2013-11-30-set-up-sbt-for-proxy-use.md

 )
 {% endhighlight %}

-Here, the `bootResolvers` value represents the content of the `repositories` file, and the `externalResolvers` value reflects the default sbt repositories plus project-defined repositories.
+Here, the `bootResolvers` value represents the content of the `repositories` file, and the `externalResolvers` value reflects the default SBT repositories plus project-defined repositories.

-For curiosity sake, I added some println in global.sbt:
+For curiosity sake, I added some *println*s in global.sbt:

 {% highlight scala %}
 externalResolvers <<= (bootResolvers, externalResolvers) map (